fadden/CiderPress2/FileConv/Gfx/SuperHiRes-notes.md

 ```
 The color table is in the same order as PIC/$0002 ("Brooks format").

-A rare variant that starts with "NRL" ($ce $d2 $cc $00) has the same layout but uses a custom
+A rare variant that starts with "NRL" ($ce $d2 $cc $00) has the same layout but uses a
-compression scheme.
+nibble-oriented RLE compression scheme.

 ### Miscellaneous ###